 - Handel’s Messiah XIV.
 Recit: There were Shepherds sets up the Chorus Glory to God

 However, here’s what I think.
 Usually, when angels appear in the Bible, people are struck with fear.
 Except for Mary and Joseph.
 But these shepherds were.
 I suspect if I were to hear a multitude of the heavenly hosts speaking to me, it would be indescribable, awesome, fearsome.
-I’d not be able to describe it in any way other than singing.
+I would not be able to describe it in any way other than singing.

 Bill Petro, your friendly neighborhood historian